NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application must ensure that all command buffers which use the descriptor pool and the descriptor sets have completed execution
+* The application must ensure that all command buffers which use the descriptor pool and the descriptor sets completed execution

 **`Multithreading:`**